-The of WIA implementation seeks coherence between what is taught and what is lived and done in the education institution with respect to sustainable development.
-This coherence involves the participation of the educational community, where students, staff, parents and the community know about the of purposes the school and commitments to sustainability and are involved in the actions that are generated for the practice of sustainability, in a contextualized and reflective way (Mogren, et al., 2019).
+The implementation of WIA seeks coherence between what is taught and what is lived and done in the education institution with respect to sustainable development.
+This coherence involves the educational participation of the community, where students, staff, parents and the community know about the of the purposes school and commitments to sustainability and are involved in the actions that are generated for the practice of sustainability, in a contextualized and reflective way (Mogren, et al., 2019).